 According to the caretakers, Anawangin Cove, based in Zambales, Philippines nearby Pundaquit beach, is just a geological baby.
 It was formed during the eruptions of Mount Pinatubo in 1991, with much of the white beachsand being comprised of lahar.
 What makes this stretch of beach particularly striking and unusual is the prevalence of tropical pinetrees.
 I'm not sure if this is fact or myth, however I was told that this particular tropical pinetree only grows where the environment is pristine.

-The caretakers have followed best tourism practices, roping off the campsite approximately 50 metres away from the beach.
+The caretakers have used some great tourism practices, roping off the campsite approximately 50 metres away from the beach.
 To ensure proper sanitation, they have built toilet and shower facilities for campers to use, and two waterpumps have been installed.

 Like most isolated home-owners, the caretakers make use of every available resource.
-They have chickens to scratch out and find stray vegetable scraps and thus clean up the campsite, cats (roped up to ensure they don't hassle campers or local birdlife) to eat up meat scraps.
-The caretakers themselves collect campers' used tins and plastics which they recycle, and were happy to keep receiving my excess cooking.
+They collect campers' used tins and plastics which they recycle, and were happy to eat my leftovers (but whether they liked my cooking, well that's another matter!)

 We personally carried out our rubbish which we deposited in Pundaquit, however other campers left theirs' behind, and I watched the caretakers meticulously clean up their sites, gather the rubbish and ensured there was not a trace of evidence that campers had been.
-Apparently the rubbish is incinerated - which whilst against Philippine environmental policy, it's a well-known practice.
-Therefore, it is in the campers best interest to take their rubbish back out with them.
+Apparently the rubbish is incinerated - which as we know, is a common practice in the Philippines, but it contributes to air pollution and isn't very pleasant to be around.
+So, guys - be responsible for your rubbish, if you brought it in, bring it back out.

 I heard from a friend who visited days after I left, that homemade charcoal is available for sale at the site.
 My friends accidentally left their gas cooker on the bus, so they were saved from a potential culinary disaster.
-However, my advice is to bring in your own cookers and not rely on charcoal, as I'm not sure what wood source is used in the charcoal making process.
+However, my advice is to bring in your own cookers and not rely on charcoal, as I'm not sure what wood source was used to make the charcoal.

 During our stay we met William, the most charming of boatmen.
 William and my boyfriend Leland hit it off almost immediately.
 Everytime William brought guests to the Cove, he would come over to our campsite for a chat and a coffee.
 He was also a safe boatdriver, and on our ride home gave us a scenic tour.

 When it was time to leave, my soul was revived.
+The wonderful few days in such peaceful paradise was just what I had needed.
 I was ready to take on another year, full of new challenges.
 I had grown quite fond of the caretakers by this point - and we parted with a large hug and kiss.

 Anawangin, a place to soothe the soul.
 I highly recommend campers to make the trek to the Cove (literally or figuratively - one can make a 5 hour trek overland from Punaquit or take a 20 minute boatride.)
 If you do go, please follow good camping practices - to make sure we all can enjoy it for years to come.